Press ESC to close

 She hammered her maiden T20I century during the 2020 Women’s T20 World Cup against Thailand.
 Coming to bat at No. 4, the England skipper rumbled her way to an unbeaten 108 off 66 balls.

-With that, Heather Knight became the first woman batter to score a century in all three formats of women’s cricket.
+With that, Heather Knight became the first batter to score a century in all three formats of women’s cricket.

 2. Tammy Beaumont | England